paldhous/NICAR/2017/md_raw/r-to-javascript.md

 <iframe src="raw_data/companies_b.html" width="100%" height="500" frameborder="0" marginheight="0" marginwidth="0"></iframe>

 Colors can be set, here using RColorBrewer, in the `dyOptions()` function.
 The `dyRangeSelector()` function adds the date selector slider control at the bottom of the chart.
-The `dyAxis()` function is here configured to turn off vertical grid lines on the chart. the Y axis label is added using `ylab` in the initial `dygraph()` function.
+The `dyAxis()` function is here configured to turn off vertical grid lines on the chart.
+The Y axis label is added using `ylab` in the initial `dygraph()` function.

 The chart can be saved as an R object and exported as a web page as for the earlier examples.